Nigleto/APCS-Final-Project/README.md

 ## Steps
 1. Download this project as a ZIP File.
 2. Open in VSCode and set json-simple-1.1.jar (lib\json-simple\json-simple-1.1.jar) as a Reference Library.
-3. Run, create an account, and enjoy!
+3. If you would like to try the GUI Version, run "Main.java", create an account, and enjoy!
+4. If you would like to try the Terminal Version (not finished), run "Terminal.java", and explore!